reagento/dishka/docs/integrations/arq.rst

 arq
 ================

-Though it is not required, you can use *dishka-taskiq* integration.
+Though it is not required, you can use *dishka-arq* integration.
 It features:

 * automatic *REQUEST* scope management using middleware
 * injection of dependencies into task handler function using decorator.